O-1 Visa Spouse | O-3 Visa Employment and Green Card

 How Long Is the O-3 Valid?

 As a spouse to an O-1 visa holder, your visa validity will be of the same length as that of your spouse.
 The O-1 visa is issued with a 3-year validity period, with an option for extension.
-If your spouse applies for an extension, you may also do the same to extend your stay in the U.S. O-1 visas can be extended for one year at a time, which can be repeated for as many times as is needed.
+If your spouse applies for an extension, you must be listed as a dependent to extend your O-3 status in the U.S. O-1 visas can be extended for one year at a time, which can be repeated as many times as is needed.

 It’s Easy and Simple to Get O-3 Visa with VisaNation